samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 |   4              |  54.6                                  |
 |   5              |  148                                   |

-*Positive Shap values: worked example*
+*Positive SHAP values: a worked example*

 Now let us work through an example of starting with a known baseline *probability* (before we consider what we know about a particular patient feature), converting that to *odds*, applying a Shap *log odds shift* for that particular feature, and converting back to *probability* after we have applied the influence of that feature.